 Bottom Line: A 1 Year CDs Offer Balance

 When you’re serious about saving and letting your money work for you -- rather than you working for it -- a 12-month CD gives you a great place to start.
+However, you also might want to simply consider a high yield savings account.

 There’s essentially nothing to lose except the early withdrawal penalty if you had to access your money in a pinch.